ytaki0801/Samples/jsc-lib/README.md

 https://youtu.be/IV39wLgmSmQ

-  The web server is supposed as a Python module 'python3 -m http.server' in Termux running in this directory and the key input is by a Bluetooth keyboard.
+  The web server is supposed as a Python module 'python3 -m http.server' running in this directory on Termux and the key input is by a Bluetooth keyboard.